 This is the frailest starting class with the lowest physical stats but it offers melee and witchcraft options in battle.

-If you’re going to opt for this class, you’ll be spending most of your points in Intelligence and Mind.
+If you’re going to opt for this class, you’ll be spending most of your points on Intelligence and Mind.
 This will let you keep your magic damage high, and you can cast as many spells as you like.

-Best Class Tier List
+Elden Ring Class Tier List

 If you’ve just started your journey in Elden Ring, choosing a class is one of the first and most crucial decisions you have to make.